 - Definition of incapacity: This is what qualifies you to start receiving your income protection insurance benefit.
 The definition that most insurers offer, and probably the simplest, is called ‘own occupation’, which means that if you are ill and can’t do your current job you qualify to start receiving the benefit.
 Some insurers also offer slightly stricter definitions, like ‘any occupation’, which means that to qualify for your insurance benefit you must not be able to do your current job, or any job at all, if you fall ill.

 Income protection insurance is an extremely useful product for many people, but it can be a little confusing.
 Request a call back from one of our friendly advisers, who are experts in income protection insurance and will happily take you through the five steps above to work out what cover you need.
 Read our linked article for more information on how income protection insurance works.

 No!
 In fact, your chances of claiming on an income protection insurance policy are usually far higher than your chances of claiming on a life insurance policy, or even a critical illness insurance policy, simply because you’re probably more likely to be off work due to an illness or accident, than you are to die or become critically ill.

-In fact, the risk of a 35-year-old male being unable to work for two months or more is seven times higher than his risk of death, before retirement*.
+In fact, the risk of a 35-year-old male being unable to work for two months or more is almost six times higher than his risk of death, before retirement*.